lachlangill/EMnify-IoT-Explorer/documentation.md

 - **BTN4** is used to toggle between automatic and manual test modes.

 The network antenna is present on the left side of the device.
 This should be in the vertical orientation for best network performance.
-A micro-USB charging port can be found on the right side of the device, which is used to recharge the internal battery.
+A micro-USB charging port can be found beside the antenna on the left side, which is used to recharge the internal battery.
-A power switch can be found beside the charging port.
-This is used to turn the testing device on or off.
+A power switch can be found on the other side of the antenna, used to turn the testing device on or off.

 ---

 # Key Technical Specifications

-### Microcontroller
+## Microcontroller
 |Parameter|Description/Value|
 ---|---
 Name|Espruino Pixl.js